|Bluebirds Win First Two Meets|

 "They swam very well," Johnson said.
 "We took the majority of our team up there.
 You can score A and B relays at that meet so to have depth really makes a difference.
 We also had a lot of wins at that meet.
 In the middle of the season, that's very encouraging.
 You may not swim your best time, but it's good to score points for the team."

 Johnson noted this is one of those rare seasons where there are more boys with 31 compared to 29 for the girls.
 The high numbers give the team depth to score in relays, individual swims and diving events.
-The boys graduated two seniors from last year in Greyson Pendery and Jake Horston while the girls graduated talented swimmers such as Beth Ann Griffith and Abby Weyer.
+The boys graduated two seniors from last year in Greyson Pendery and Jake Horston while the girls graduated some talent from last year such as swimmer Beth Ann Griffith and diver Abby Weyer.

 Garrison Herfel.
 He sat out last year after transferring from Cincinnati Summit Country Day.
 Herfel is one of three seniors on the team along with Chas Sand and Davis Guthier.
 Junior Brendan Conley is also expected to contribute this year.